Kansas (band): Musical style and influences

 Kansas's musical style, a fusion of hard rock, southern rock, and progressive rock, was influenced by several bands.
 The music of Yes and Genesis was inspirational to Kansas, especially demonstrated in the lyrics of Walsh.
 Livgren cited the 1960s band Touch as foundational to his development.
 Livgren's evolving spirituality is reflected in the band's songs, with early works showing an interest in the mysticism of Eastern religions, works in the late 1970s influenced by the American spiritual philosophy of The Urantia Book, followed in the early 1980s by works embracing born-again Christianity.
 The re-formed band produced a harder pop metal album in the late 1980s.
+In addition to British progressive rock, Jason Ankeny of AllMusic noted the apparent influence from American heartland rock also present in Kansas' work.